Provincial Site Productivity Layer

 The provincial site productivity layer project was commenced in 2011 as a Land Based Investment Strategy (LBIS) funded project.
 This work has been an integral part of the Land Based Investment Strategy (LBIS) program needs and the Provincial Site Productivity Strategic Project Plan (2014-2016) developed by Forest Analysis and Inventory Branch (FAIB).
 LBIS requested FAIB to plan and lead the improvement of access to site productivity information as one of its key strategic goals over the 2010/11 to 2015/16 period.
 Successful completion of this work meets one of LBIS’s highest program goals since current and comprehensive site productivity information is a critical foundation piece for all sound forest management decisions and practices.
-Year 8 updates build upon the previous years’ data and consist of a seamless site productivity layer with priority PEM and TEM data cleaned and loaded together with a biophysical model developed in-house.
-When assessing which data to clean and load the project team focused on filling information gaps in the higher LBIS priority units first and selected the most current PEM or TEM information available for these units.
-As with the Year 7 site productivity layer, the bio-physical model is used to fill-in any gaps where no PEM or TEM data of any vintage or level of accuracy was available for these areas, or where SIBEC site index estimates were lacking.
+The version 8.0 update builds upon the previous years’ data and consist of a seamless site productivity layer with priority PEM and TEM data cleaned and loaded together with a biophysical model.
+As with the version 7.0 site productivity layer, the bio-physical model is used to fill-in any gaps where no PEM or TEM data having a reliable vintage or level of accuracy is available, or where SIBEC site index estimates were lacking.
+Data cleaning and loading focuses on filling information gaps in the higher LBIS priority units first and selected the most current PEM or TEM information available for these units.

 Provincial Site Productivity Layer Documents